 What Michelin Selected Means in This Context

 Italy's Michelin hotel guide has expanded its Selected category in recent years to include properties across the peninsula that sit outside major urban luxury corridors.
-The designation is not a star award, but it does place a property in a curated shortlist that functions as a quality signal for travellers who weight Michelin's editorial judgement.
+The designation is not a star award, but it does place a property in a curated shortlist that functions as a quality signal for travelers who value Michelin's editorial judgment.
 In Syracuse, the Michelin Selected tier includes properties with strong spatial identities, and the selection tends to favour accommodation that reads as locally specific rather than internationally branded.
-Byssus Suites' inclusion in the 2025 guide places it alongside a peer set defined by that logic.
+Byssus Suites' inclusion in the 2025 guide places it alongside a comparable set defined by that logic.

 Across Italy, the distinction between Michelin Selected and unselected accommodation in historic centres often comes down to how thoroughly a property has engaged with its architectural context.
 Conversion projects in UNESCO-listed centres like Ortigia face a particular constraint: the building envelope is largely fixed, and interventions must work with existing volume, ceiling heights, and structural rhythms rather than against them.
 Properties that resolve this tension well tend to produce rooms with a spatial quality that purpose-built hotels of comparable price rarely match.
 The alternative, of course, is a conversion that treats the historic shell as mere wrapper for generic hotel interiors, and that approach accounts for a significant share of the disappointed reviews you find for mid-tier accommodation in Baroque Sicilian towns.